BMW X1 vs X2

-The X2 has a sportier, more athletic build with its sloping rear roofline and significantly slimmer windows .
+The X2 BMW SUV has a sportier, more athletic build with its sloping rear roofline and significantly slimmer windows .
 The 10-spoke wheels on the X2 also look different to the splitting spokes on the X1.

 The rear of the X2 looks considerably more handsome than the X1, thanks to the body's shorter profile, pronounced rear diffuser and meaner looking taillights.

-The styling differences on the exterior were pretty subtle, and they're even more difficult to detect on the inside.
+The styling differences on the exterior were pretty subtle, but they're even more difficult to detect on the inside.

 The X2 borrows the same multi-tiered horizontal dashboard as the X1, as well as the same analog instrument cluster and gear shift lever.
-2020 models feature 8.8-inch touchscreen displays as standard, but older models come with a 6.5-inch screen unless upgraded.
+2021 models now come with SiriusXM satellite radio and feature 8.8-inch touchscreen displays as standard, but pre-2020 models come with a 6.5-inch screen unless upgraded.

-Given that they're built from the same base, the X1 and X2 are very similar in size.
+Given that they're both subcompact SUVs built from the same base, the X1 and X2 are very similar in size.